rlridenour/jekyll-blog/intro.md

         * Explain the theory and the objections to the theory.
         * Explain Aquinas' approach to the relationship between God and moral truth.

+## Exam 2 ##

+### 9/22 ###

+* Know the basic positions of:
+    * Thales
+    * Anaximander
+    * Anaximenes
+    * Heraclitus
+    * Parmenides
+* Explain Zeno's arguments against motion.
+* Explain the major claim of the Sophists and what positions it can lead to.
+* Explain the allegory of the cave in Plato's *Republic*.

+### 9/24 ###

+* What is Descartes' goal in the *Meditations*?
+* Explain the three arguments for skepticism in *Meditation I* and Descartes' responses.
+* Why is belief in self-existence immune from the arguments in *Meditation I*?
+* How does Descartes prove the reliability of the senses?
+Is he successful?

+### 9/29 ###

+* What is the difference between rationalism and empiricism?
+* Explain the main points of representationalism.
+* Explain Lock's reasons for denying innate ideas.
+    * Explain Leibniz's response.
+* Explain the difference between primary and secondary qualities.
+* What is Lock's view of substance?
+* What is idealism?
+* How does Berkeley argue for idealism?
+* What problems does idealism have?
+How does Berkeley respond?
+What is the problem with Berkeley's response?

+### 10/1 ###

+* What is the difference between Pyrrhonian and Academic skepticism?
+* What is the difference between relations of ideas and matters of fact for Hume?
+* Explain Hume's view on causation.
+* Explain Hume's argument that induction is not justified.
+* Explain the scientific method.
+Why can it not prove a hypothesis to be true?
+* What does science assume?
+Why does this show that faith is reasonable?

+### 10/6 ###

+* Explain the Copernican Revolution and why Kant thinks that he is doing something similar.
+* Explain the distinction between noumena and phenomena.
+* Explain Reid's critiques of representationalism.
+* What are Reid's first principles?
+* Explain Reid's reasons for rejecting skepticism.
+* What is G.E.
+Moore's response to skepticism?

+### 10/8 ###

+* What does Nietzsche mean by "God is dead?"
+* What is Nietzsche's view of truth?
+* What is the overman?
+How is it related to the doctrine of eternal recurrence?
+* Explain relativism.
+How can relativism about truth be inconsistent?
+* Explain and evaluate the primary argument for moral relativism.

 # Sample Questions #